-25 Brazilian Delicacies That Will Make You Want To Fly To South America ImmediatelyBy Karen D
+25 Brazilian Delicacies That Will Send People Scurrying To South AmericaBy Karen D

-Traveling the world is always fun.
-And eating all types of different foreign delicacies is a good enough reason to want to visit another country.
+Traveling the world is always fun, and eating all types of different foreign delicacies is a good enough reason to want to visit another country.
 That being said, today we will introduce to you twenty-five of the most delicious dishes that are part of the Brazilian cuisine.
-Brazil is a very big country, in fact, it is the fifth-largest country in the world, therefore its cuisine is very eclectic: each of its five regions has its own specific dishes that it is famous for, even though most of these delicacies have already made their way to the other parts of the country.
+Brazil is a very big country, in fact, it is the fifth-largest country in the world, therefore its cuisine is very eclectic.
+Each of its five regions has its own specific dishes that it is famous for, even though most of these delicacies have already made their way to the other parts of the country.
 So whenever you visit the home of soccer and Carnaval, make sure to try all of these delicious dishes and treats.
 From sweet delicacies to savory treats, Brazil’s got them all.

 We are starting with the classics.
 Brigadeiro is a favorite among all Brazilians, regardless of origin, social class, or any other factor.
 It is simple, tasty, and delicious.
 It is very common in birthday parties in its truffle form, but it can also be easily made at home and eaten straight from the pot using a spoon when made in a fudge texture.